 “Obligation, love, guilt — bullocks!
 You might as well all wrap yourselves in chains right now and jump in the river!”
 He threw his arms up, “You pathetic bunch of losers.”
 He swirled and with a nightmarish laugh, disappeared through the open door.

-Outside the sun began to sparkle through the spires of St Mark’s like confetti on the New Years Eve.
+Outside the sun began to sparkle through the spires of a distant church like confetti on the New Years Eve.
 Daniel put down the knife and for the first time since Martin’s arrival, took a deep breath.

-Suddenly he pictured Marcia in a tract home in the suburbs, with Bill the Lawyer.
+He saw as though through a mirror, Marcia in a tract home in the suburbs, with Bill the Lawyer by her side.
 The poster of Che safely tucked in a trunk in the basement, perhaps looked at in twenty or thirty years with a sigh.
 A nice suburban tract home with a lawn, fence and dog.
 Maybe some children – if Marcia could convince Bill to adopt.
 Daniel doubted that very much.
 The lawyer looked like a man who would want his own children, not someone else’s.

-Marcia floated to the stove to fill the tea kettle.
-She neither smiled nor spoke.
+Marcia neither smiled nor spoke and she walked over to the stove.
 He moved close to her but didn’t try to interrupt her thoughts.
 He put his hands flat down on the yellowed Formica and tried to summon the words to say but they wouldn’t come.
 Not one word of scripture.
 His brain had been scrubbed blank.

 Marcia finally ended their squabble with camomile tea.
 Then turning her attention to the Catholic’s Daughter she said.
 “You have options.
 You don’t have to have this baby.”